blakexe/Supercell-DL-SC-Editor/README.md

 ## Command line tool usage:
  To use simply just run `python command_line_tools.py -path-to-sc`

- with arguments either `--export` to get the texture or `--importpng path` to import a texture (Warning weird problems will occur when importing into a game)
+ with arguments either `--export` to get the texture or `--importpng path` to import a texture

 ## GUI Usage
  Run the program with `python main.py` and from there you can open an _dl.sc file and edit it.